KPIs for Dump Truck Hauling Companies

 Do you know the critical numbers that tell you how your dump truck hauling business is doing?
 Knowing these numbers, also called KPIs (Key Performance Indicators), are critical to keeping your business on the right track.
 Do you already have a set of KPIs?
 If not, how do you measure the success of your business?
 This article will help you determine how to choose good KPIs.

 I was talking with an owner of a small dump truck fleet the other day, and we started talking about how he knows his business is doing OK.
 The short story is that he looks at his bank statement periodically, and if the balance is above a certain point, he is doing fine.
 While he may think that approach works fine, he is missing out on a lot of opportunities to improve his business if this is all he is looking at.

 In short, good KPIs meet the following requirements:

-- You are able to understand how they influence the business
+- You can understand how they influence the business.

 I’ll discuss each of these in turn in the article below, including why it is important.
-The examples included may be similar for your hauling company.
+The examples included may be similar to your hauling company.

 Support business goals

 Before you decide on what indicators you plan to measure and track, it is essential to understand your business goals.
 For example, do you currently want to focus on profit?
 Or maybe, you have a high churn rate for customers or drivers and want to focus on that.
 Each of these might have a different set of KPIs to be sure you are improving the desired goal.

 When companies try to focus on too many business goals at the same time, they typically don’t do a great job on any of them.
 Depending on the magnitude of the goal, most organizations can’t handle more than a few big goals at a time.

 How will improving this KPI influence the business